Q. What is Cisco® Unified Operations Manager (UOM)?

 Q. How is Cisco Unified Operations Manager packaged?

 A. Cisco Unified Operations Manager, Cisco Unified Service Monitor, and the underlying CiscoWorks Common Services Software are on a single software image.
 A single installation procedure installs all three components on the server.
 Service Monitor is enabled once the Service Monitor license is purchased and installed.

 Q. How do I order Cisco Unified Operations Manager?

-A. Cisco Unified Operations Manager 8.6 requires a server using Microsoft Windows Server 2003 with Service Pack 2 or Windows Server 2008 (32-bit versions only).
-Check the Installation Guide for a comparison of Standard Edition and Enterprise Edition support, depending on the number of phones supported.
+A. Cisco Unified Operations Manager 8.0 requires a server using Microsoft Windows Server 2003 with Service Pack 2 or Windows Server 2008 (32-bit versions only).

 Q. Does Cisco Unified Operations Manager support VMware?